MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

    2. Create a client secret

       To learn about creating a client secret, see [Creating a client secret](/azure/active-directory/develop/quickstart-register-app#add-a-client-secret).
-Take a note of client secret.
+Take a note of the client secret.

    3. Retrieve service principal object identifier